meibegger/gulp-project-setup/README.md

 # Gulp Project Setup

-The files in this repo are intended to give you a simpler, more flexible framework for the Project, than the webpack environment, used in the AK.
+The files in this repo are intended to give you a fast setup of a simple web-project using Gulp to transpile and pack your files to a `dist` folder.

-## Introduction
+## Features
-The structure of the project source is the same as in the AK.
+- Copy the HTML files

-Differences:
+- Transpile ES6 to ES5 with Babel and pack everything with Browserify
-- all files in `src/views` are copied to the `dist` folder
+- Transpile SCSS to CSS
-- images from `src/assets/img` are optimized and saved in `dist/img`
+- Minify CSS and JS and genarate sourcemaps
-- the css and js files have to be included in the html template (see the example in `src/views/index.html`)
+- Minify images

-The files are compiled and transferred to the `dist` folder using gulp (https://gulpjs.com/).
+- Genarate a JSDoc Documentation
-The gulp setup is located in the `gulpfile.js` folder.
-All configuration can be done in `gulpfile.js/config.js`.
+- Start a web-server with live-reload

-## Install
+## Getting started
-Install gulp globally ...
+Install Gulp globally ...
 ```
 $ npm install gulp -g
 ```